 - 1/2 cup pitted Kalamata olives, halved

-- 6 artichoke hearts in oil, drained and cut into quarters
+- 6 jarred artichoke hearts packed in oil*, drained and cut into quarters

 - 1/3 cup plus 1 tablespoon dry white wine

-- Finely grated zest of 1/2 orange (or, if you prefer, the zest of a small lemon)
+- Finely grated zest of 1/2 orange, preferably organic (or, if you prefer, the zest of a small lemon)

 - Salt and freshly cracked black pepper to taste